tjjmoto/hw-ruby-intro/README.md

 	tar -czf yourUCCSname_hw1_part2.tar.gz *
 	```

-You can now `right click` and download the files from Cloud9.
+You can now `right click` and download the files for submission .

 In Canvas, submit the two` tar.gz `files<code> <strong>AND</strong></code> the text/doc file wherein you describe the purpose of each added rspec test from Part 2. <strong>You should submit 3 files in total with your assignment on Canvas.  </strong>